izmalkovv/carbook/privacy.md

 ***In Short:** If you choose to register or log in to our Services using a social media account, we may have access to certain information about you.*

-Our Services offer you the ability to register and log in using your third-party social media account details (like your Facebook or X logins).
-Where you choose to do this, we will receive certain profile information about you from your social media provider.
-The profile information we receive may vary depending on the social media provider concerned, but will often include your name, email address, friends list, and profile picture, as well as other information you choose to make public on such a social media platform.
+Our Services offer you the ability to register and log in using your Google account or Apple ID.
+Where you choose to do this, we will receive certain profile information from these providers.
+The profile information we receive includes your name and email address, and a profile picture when available (Google).
+We do not receive any additional information from these accounts.

 We will use the information we receive only for the purposes that are described in this Privacy Notice or that are otherwise made clear to you on the relevant Services.
 Please note that we do not control, and are not responsible for, other uses of your personal information by your third-party social media provider.
 We recommend that you review their privacy notice to understand how they collect, use, and share your personal information, and how you can set your privacy preferences on their sites and apps.